Eating Disorder Therapy

 ✓ Feel better about your body

-✓ Free yourself of so much time spent thinking about food
+✓ Free yourself of so much time spent thinking about food or your body

 ✓ Overcome emotional eating, binge eating, or an eating disorder